malekbadarin/Capstone-Project/README.md

 ### Registered Customer
 - As a registered user, I want to **log in** so my basic details auto-fill at checkout.
-- As a registered user, I want my **profile (name/phone)** to be saved so checkout is faster next time.
+- As a registered user, I want my **profile (name/address)** to be saved so checkout is faster next time.
 - As a registered user, I want to **add/remove items from my order and adjust quantities**.
-- - As a registered user, I want to **submit my order and get confirmation that my order was recieved**.
+- As a registered user, I want to **submit my order and get confirmation that my order was recieved**.
+- As a registered user, I want to **view and edit my submitted orders that are still pending** (under development).

-### Staff User
+### Staff User (under development)
 - As a staff member, I want to **see a list of incoming orders** so I can prepare them efficiently.
 - As a staff member, I want to **view an order’s details** so I know what to prepare.
 - As a staff member, I want to **update order status** (received → preparing → ready → completed).